-Performance Table Average Annual Total Returns (For the year ended December 31, 2023)
+Performance Table Average Annual Total Returns (For the year ended December 31, 2024)

-Since Class I Shares One Year Five Years Inception (1) Class I Return before taxes 9.02% 5.02% 3.86% Class I Return after taxes on Distributions 6.46% 2.69% 1.93% Class I Return after taxes on Distributions and Sale of Fund Shares 5.62% 2.97% 2.22% Class N Return before taxes 9.18% 4.15% 3.13% Redwood AlphaFactor® Tactical International Index(2) 15.50% 8.96% 8.23% MSCI AC World Index ex-US Net (3) 15.62% 7.08% 3.52%
+Class I Shares One Year Five Years Since Inception (1) Class I Return before taxes 2.03% 4.51% 3.61% Class I Return after taxes on Distributions -1.26% 1.62% 1.48% Class I Return after taxes on Distributions and Sale of Fund Shares 1.21% 2.32% 1.94% Class N Return before taxes 1.89% 3.68% 2.96% Redwood AlphaFactor® Tactical International Index (2) (reflects no deduction for fees, expenses or taxes) 0.50% 7.88% 6.92% MSCI AC World Index ex-USA (3) (reflects no deduction for fees, expenses or taxes) 5.54% 4.10% 3.80%

 - (1) The inception date of the Fund is November 2, 2017. - (2) The Redwood AlphaFactor® Tactical International Index, the Fund Adviser's proprietary index, utilizes a quantitative, factor-based, investment methodology focused on large and middle capitalization stocks of both developed and emerging markets outside of the U.S. typically of companies with market capitalizations of greater than \$2 billion.
 Investors cannot invest directly in an index or benchmark.
-Index returns are gross of any fees, brokerage commissions or other expenses of investing. - (3) The Morgan Stanley Capital International All Country World Index Ex-U.S. (MSCI ACWI Ex-U.S.) is a market-capitalization-weighted index maintained by Morgan Stanley Capital International (MSCI).
+Index returns are gross of any fees, brokerage commissions or other expenses of investing. - (3) The Morgan Stanley Capital International All Country World Index ex-U.S.A.
+(MSCI ACWI ex-U.S.A.) is a market-capitalization-weighted index maintained by Morgan Stanley Capital International (MSCI).
 It is designed to provide a broad measure of stock performance throughout the world, with the exception of U.S.-based companies.
-The MSCI All Country World Index Ex-U.S. includes both developed and emerging markets.
+The MSCI All Country World Index ex-U.S.A. includes both developed and emerging markets.
 Investors cannot invest directly in an index or benchmark.
 Index returns are gross of any fees, brokerage commissions or other expenses of investing.